About us

 Structure

-The Association has determined that there will be two autonomous companies and charities assigned to address the needs of the Association.
-Each of these charitable companies has its own independent Board.
-Members of the two Boards are elected by the Regional Associations.
-Each Board elects Officers, a member-at-large from the country in which the Board is legally registered, and a General Secretary.
-For stewardship of finances and efficiency of administration the two Boards have agreed to share common Officers, including the General Secretary, and a common Executive Committee.
+Two autonomous companies and charities — WACC UK and WACC Canada — address the needs of WACC as an association.
+Each has its own independent board, with members elected by WACC’s regional associations.
+The WACC UK and WACC Canada boards each elect officers, a member-at-large from the country in which the board is legally registered, and a general secretary.
+For stewardship of finances and efficiency of administration the two Boards have agreed to share common officers, including the general secretary, and a common executive committee.

-Each WACC Board meets once a year to determine priorities and commitments for the following year’s programme of activities.
-The Officers and Executive Committees also meet frequently throughout the year.
-Increasingly meetings are held online or by other electronic means.
-The Regional Associations, or their Executive Committees, also meet annually to discuss their communication needs and activities.
+Each WACC board meets once a year to determine priorities and commitments for the following year’s program of activities.
+The officers and executive committees also meet frequently throughout the year.
+The regional associations, or their executive committees, also meet annually to discuss their communication needs and activities.

 WACC is genuinely ecumenical in its membership and communication activities.
-It encourages co-operation between Protestant, Anglican, Orthodox and Roman Catholic communicators and challenges denominations to seek the broadest possible base for their communication activities.
+It encourages co-operation between Protestant, Anglican, Orthodox and Roman Catholic communicators and challenges Christian traditions to seek the broadest possible base for their communication activities.
 WACC also promotes co-operation between people of other faiths and ideologies.

 The history of WACC dates back to 1950 but the organisation was more formally established with a Board of Trustees in 1968 when the old WACC (once World Association for Christian Broadcasting) was merged with the North American committee, RAVEMCCO.
 The WACC (UK) organization was established as a business and charity in England and Wales in 1986 and continues to maintain an office in London, UK.
 WACC Canada was registered as a not for profit business in Canada in 2006 and became a Canadian charitable organization in 2008 with its office based in Toronto, Canada.